martin41goudxpw/notes/README.md

 - Today's programming wisdom is to be a lifelong learner.
 As technology continues to evolve at an unprecedented rate, it is crucial for programmers to constantly update their knowledge and skills.
 This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the newest trends and techniques in the industry.

 To become a successful programmer, one must also develop excellent problem-solving skills and a passion for innovation.
 By practicing regularly and challenging yourself with new projects, you will grow your problem solving abilities and become more adept at finding creative solutions to complex problems.
 Additionally, staying open to new ideas and approaches will help you adapt to the ever-changing landscape of technology.

+# 2024-01-12
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this translates to aiming for clean, readable, and maintainable code.
+It's not just about writing code that works but writing code that others (and your future self) can easily understand and modify.
+This involves practicing good coding habits like modularity, adhering to design patterns, using descriptive variable names, and avoiding unnecessary complexity.
+Remember, the true test of a program's elegance and quality lies in its ability to adapt and endure over time with minimal confusion or difficulty."